What are the risk factors for colorectal cancer?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for cancers of the lungs, larynx (voice box), mouth, throat, esophagus, kidneys, bladder, colon, and several other organs.

 But risk factors don't tell us everything.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And some people who get the disease may not have any known risk factors.
-Even if a person with colorectal cancer has a risk factor, it is often very hard to know how much that risk factor may have contributed to the cancer.
+Even if a person with colorectal cancer has a risk factor, it is often very hard to know how much that risk factor might have contributed to the cancer.

 Researchers have found several risk factors that may increase a person's chance of developing colorectal polyps or colorectal cancer.